 The grand piano tone, like most digital pianos, is the sound Yamaha has clearly focused on the most, using their wordily named Advanced Wave Memory Dynamic Stereo Sampling technology.
 The engineers have taken three different layers of samples from a full concert grand piano, and dedicated more than three times the normal memory allotment to cover every characteristic, from the vibration of a piano’s strings to the sound of the damper pedal.

-Here are some of the stage pianos that are selling best on Amazon, which you can use to compare features and price to that of the CP33:
+Here are some of the stage pianos that are selling best online, which you can use to compare features and price to that of the CP33:

 The data and connectivity capabilities of the CP-33 are absolutely wonderful, in my opinion.
 There are demo songs and practice pieces for each and every tone, so with about 30 files, you know you’re off to a good start in terms of internal storage space.
 The piano has a nifty USB port, which will allow you to seamlessly connect with any computer without any need for drivers or installations.
 One surprise about the 33 is that it doesn’t have double headphone jacks, which a lot of digital pianos have in order to allow duet practices or student-teacher sessions.
 This machine does have two output left and right jacks, which are a welcome sight for musicians looking to record their music or play directly into a camcorder or other device.